Agar

 double AG_DOUBLE_NAMED (const char *key)

-AG_INT(), AG_UINT(), AG_LONG() and AG_ULONG() return the specified native integral number, previously passed as a %i, %u, %li or %lu argument respectively.
+AG_INT(), AG_UINT(), AG_LONG() and AG_ULONG() return a natural or long integer (a %i, %u, %li or %lu argument, respectively).

 The AG_*_NAMED() macros retrieve the given argument by name instead of by index.
 If there is no argument matching the name, a fatal error is raised.